Our wildflowers – 14

 Creeping phlox

-I have a variety of cultivars: ‘Candy Stripe,’ ‘Coral Eyes,’ ‘Emerald Pink,’ and ‘Emerald Blue.’
+I have a variety of cultivars (bought before we knew about cultivars weren’t as useful): ‘Candy Stripe,’ ‘Coral Eyes,’ ‘Emerald Pink,’ and ‘Emerald Blue.’

 They all hug the ground, pretty much crowding weeds out and providing a blanket of color in the spring.